Finland

 and from Estonia in the south.
 Beginning about AD 1050, Finnish tribes

-of Finland, administering it as fiefs.
-By 1557 Finland was
+control of Finland, administering it as fiefs.
+By 1557 Finland was elevated

-that occurred between Sweden and Russia caused Finland to lose large areas
+wars that occurred between Sweden and Russia caused Finland to lose

 Finland was not directly involved in World War I (1914-1918), although Russian troops were garrisoned in the country.
 During the Russian Revolution (1917), after which the Union of Soviet Socialist Republics (USSR) was established, a newly elected Finnish parliament assumed all powers formerly held by Russia and voted in favor of an independent republic.
 The new Soviet government had no choice but to accept Finnish sovereignty, and in 1919 the Finnish parliament adopted a new republican constitution.